OutSystems/cloud-connector/README.md

 ### <a name="binary"></a> Binary

 Download the latest release from the [releases page](https://github.com/OutSystems/cloud-connector/releases/latest).
 There are precompiled binaries available for Linux on i386 (32-bit), amd64 (64-bit), and arm64 (64-bit).

-You can use the `outsystemscc` Linux binary within WSL on Windows.
-Alternatively, you can run the binary on any Windows version that supports [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).
+You can run the binary on any Windows version that supports [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 To install, unzip/untar the package and then copy the binary to the desired location.
 For example: